gyrdym/ml_algo/README.md

   .sublist(1);
 ````

-Data in this file is represented as 200 lines, every line contains 4 elements.
-3 elements of every line are features and the last - label.
+Data in this file is represented by 200 lines, every line contains 4 elements.
+First 3 elements of every line are features and the last is label.
-Let's extract features from this data.
-Declare utility method `extractFeatures`, that extracts 3 elements of a every line:
+Let's extract features from the data.
+Declare utility method `extractFeatures`, which extracts 3 elements of an every line:
 ````dart
 List<double> extractFeatures(item) => item.sublist(0, 3)
   .map((num feature) => feature.toDouble())